Employer of Record

 Penalty for Late Payment

-If the insured person fails to pay within the prescribed period, an additional amount of 13.5% of the monthly contribution value is incurred.
+If the insured person fails to pay within the prescribed period, late payment consequences apply under the Social Protection Fund rules.

 Advance Payment Option

-The insured may pay contributions in advance every three months, six months, or every year at their discretion.
+The insured may pay contributions in advance every three months, six months, or every year at their discretion if the scheme permits.

 Income Bracket Adjustment

-The insured person may amend the selected income bracket by adding or subtracting up to 5% in January every year.
+The insured person may amend the selected income bracket in accordance with the governing scheme rules.

 Employment Security Scheme

 The Employment Security Scheme in Oman stands as a national initiative grounded in principles of social solidarity.
-The primary objective is to extend social protection to Omanis who face mass terminations beyond their control.
+The primary objective is to extend social protection to Omanis who face job loss beyond their control.
 The scheme acts as a bridge, easing the transition period between the loss of previous employment and the pursuit of new job opportunities.
 It achieves this by providing a source of income to affected citizens, ensuring a decent standard of living for them and their families.
-The benefit, equivalent to a portion of the previous salary, not only serves as financial support but also aids individuals in exploring new employment options.

 Contributors of the Scheme

-The Employment Security Scheme encompasses the entire Omani labor force, spanning various sectors such as civil, military, security, and the private sector.
+The Employment Security Scheme encompasses the Omani labor force covered by the applicable branches of the social protection system.
 The scheme’s resources are derived from:

 • Additional Fee: A 5% fee is added to each permit or permit renewal for employing non-Omani workers in commercial work.